What is P.E.T.?

 Why It Matters

 • For Parents: It transforms reactive, struggle‑based communication into respectful, empathetic dialogue where both parties feel heard.
+It instills a sense of inner responsibility in children.

 • For Families: Promotes lasting relationships and consistent, peaceful problem-solving.